 That “punishment” after the obscene gesture incident was initially for the first half, but it was later discovered that Winston had not been completely honest in what had happened; which is why it was then made a full game.
 In this instance he’s done something wrong, got punished, found out the punishment was only a half, and then was okay with taking a full game and confessing the rest.
 Let’s call this what it was people: a lack of respect for the institution, his coaches, his teammates, and his future employer the NFL.
 He knows he’s going to the next level.
 So why should he care?
 Never mind the dumpster fires we’ve seen left behind at campuses across America after a player (or coach’s) bad behavior.
 Forget that there are thousands of Alumni that represent your university and they should be given some form of consideration when you allow their Alma Mater to be spoken of in public.

 It all seems so simple right?
 Taking a moral standing when it counts and before being told to do so.

 I’m not here to simply criticize.
-I have a solution, counter Winston’s (and others who show a disregard for the rules we all have to live by) penchant for causing uncertainty with his behavior by letting him know this won’t be tolerated at the next level and he might not be there if it does?
+I have a solution, counter Winston’s (and others who show a disregard for the rules we all have to live by) penchant for causing uncertainty with his behavior by letting him know this won’t be tolerated at the next level (or any level) and he might not be there if it does.
 Sit him until his issues are resolved off the gridiron.
+No matter how long that takes.
 Let him know that his press conferences, apologies, etc. are wonderful but we need to know you’re ready to lead this team in more ways than one.

 Football turns the financial wheel in the business of college athletics, but it can’t come at the expense of rearing good people and preparing them for the future.